Walker County Landfill

 Our first “Retire Your Tires” Amnesty Day was an overwhelming success!
 Walker County set a goal to collect 2,000 tires during the amnesty event, based on the Litter Crew finding 1,030 tires along county roads from January to October.
 Once Landfill Manager Paine Gily counted all the tires brought in, he discovered we collected 5,543!

 The second Retire Your Tires Amnesty Day event outperformed the original!
 We collected 6,741 tires during the May 19th event.
 We would like to thank everyone who took time to recycle their tires and those who worked to make this event a huge success.

 The third Retire Your Tires Amnesty Day event was held on Saturday, April 27, 2019 and brought in 8,933 tires!
-Due to demand, an additional event will be schedule in late fall of this year.
+Due to demand, an additional event was schedule in late fall of 2019.